The battle for Ukraine could test the limits of closer ties between China and Russia

 "There are already wolves circling, who saw that this close Putin-Xi relationship was actually going to be very good for driving a harder agenda against China," says Jude Blanchette, a China specialist at the Center for Strategic and International Studies.

-//In just a week since the fighting started, the geopolitical landscape has rapidly shifted away from not only Russia, but China as well.
-Russia's aggression has succeeded in doing something that Washington has long sought and failed to accomplish — galvanized the U.S., EU and the Japan into collective action.
-If it holds, that powerful partnership could just as easily be mustered to contain China.//
+In just a week since the fighting started, the geopolitical landscape has rapidly shifted away from not only Russia, but China as well.
+Russia's aggression has succeeded in doing something that Washington has long sought and failed to accomplish — galvanizing the United States, the European Union and Japan into collective action.
+If that holds, the powerful partnership could just as easily be mustered to contain China.

+Says Blanchette: "You know, you can bet your bottom dollar that there's a lot of people in European and Western capitals who are going to do their damnedest to make sure China isn't able to wipe the stink off of them from their enablement of Moscow."

 Aowen Cao contributed research from Beijing.